Basil: Pruning, flowering, and seeding

+Propagation methods

+Seeds

+The optimal germination temperature for basil seeds ranges between 34.5–39.0°C, while the base germination temperature lies between 9.8–13.2°C. No significant variation in optimal germination temperature has been observed among different basil cultivars.
+Prior to sowing, basil (Ocimum basilicum) seeds can be hydroprimed by soaking in water for 12 hours, which effectively enhances germination rates and seedling vigor.

+Cuttings

+Basil (Ocimum basilicum L.) is commonly propagated through cuttings.
+Compared to seed propagation, basil cuttings tend to result in earlier harvest and higher yield.
+The typical propagation method involves selecting healthy, non-lignified stem segments approximately 5–10 cm in length, preferably apical shoots that retain 2 to 5 leaves, which are then inserted into moist soil until root development occurs.
+After rooting, the plantlets are transplanted into the field.
+Exposing basil cuttings to blue light significantly accelerates root formation, thereby shortening the growth period.

 Diseases

 Basil suffers from several plant pathogens that can ruin the crop and reduce yield.
 Fusarium wilt is a soil-borne fungal disease that will quickly kill younger basil plants.
 Seedlings may be killed by Pythium damping off.
 A common foliar disease of basil is gray mold caused by Botrytis cinerea; it can cause infections post-harvest and is capable of killing the entire plant.
 Black spot can be seen on basil foliage and is caused by the fungi genus Colletotrichum.
-Downy mildew caused by Peronospora belbahrii is a significant disease, as first reported in Italy in 2004.
-It was reported in the U.S. in 2007 and 2008.
+Downy mildew caused by Peronospora belbahrii is a significant disease, as first reported in Italy in 2003.
+It was reported in the Florida in 2007 and by 2008 had spread along the eastern United States, reaching Canada.
+Basil cultivars resistant to P. belbahrii have been developed.

 Non-pathogenic bacteria found on basil include Novosphingobium species.

 Uses

 Culinary

 Basil is most commonly used fresh in recipes.
 In general, it is added last, as cooking quickly destroys the flavor.
 The fresh herb can be kept for a short time in plastic bags in the refrigerator, or for a longer period in the freezer, after being blanched quickly in boiling water.
+It has a flavor resembling that of liquorice.

 Leaves and flowers

 The most commonly used Mediterranean basil cultivars are "Genovese", "Purple Ruffles", "Mammoth", "Cinnamon", "Lemon", "Globe", and "African Blue".
-Basil is one of the main ingredients in pesto, an Italian sauce with olive oil and basil as its primary ingredients.
+Basil is one of the main ingredients in pesto, an Italian sauce with olive oil and basil as its primary ingredients, and is used in other sauces and salad dressings.
 Many national cuisines use fresh or dried basils in soups and other foods, such as to thicken soups.
 Basil is commonly steeped in cream or milk to create flavor in ice cream or chocolate truffles.
+It is sometimes used to infuse oils and vinegars.

 Lemon basil has a strong lemony smell and flavor due to the presence of citral.
 It is widely used in Indonesia, where it is called kemangi and served raw as an accompaniment to meat or fish.